Neo-Bucket/WebFundamentals/README.md

 # copyright notice
 # Adding a line for rebasing example
 # One more change
-# Rebase Conflicting Line 1
+# Rebase Conflicting Line 1 - Main Branch Data

 # Web Fundamentals on DevSite